asengupta/avishek.net/_posts/2021-04-24-vector-calculus-lagrange-multipliers.md

 = 3x^2
 $$

 Yes, that was a complicated way of computing the same result we got earlier, but I want you to see the mechanics involved in applying the **Chain Rule** in the case of partial derivatives.

+## Constrained Critical Points in Two Dimensions
-More importantly, let us revisit the intermediate expression we used, namely:
+The previous example can be reused to illustrate the concept of constrained critical points in two dimensions.
+Let us revisit the intermediate expression we used, namely:

 $$
 D_xf(x,g)=\left[\frac{\partial f(x,g)}{\partial x} \hspace{3mm} \frac{\partial f(x,g)}{\partial g} \right].\frac{d\Phi (x)}{dx}